SavageCore/warframe-alerts/README.md

 # Tips

-Shift/Ctrl+click a checkbox to Select/Deselect all
+Shift/Ctrl+click the first checkbox to Select/Deselect all

 Double click tray icon to show window